rajagaurdevops/Kubernetes/Taints and Tolerations/README.md

 _____________________________________________________________________________________________________________________________________________
 # Taints
-  Node affinity is a Pod property that attracts it to certain nodes (as a preference or a hard requirement).
+  Node affinity is a Pod property that attracts it to certain nodes (as a preference or a hard requirement)<br>
   Taints work in the opposite way — they allow a node to repel a set of pods

 # Tolerations
-Applied on pods.
+Applied on pods<br>
-   Tolerations allow the scheduler to place pods on nodes that have matching taints.
+   Tolerations allow the scheduler to place pods on nodes that have matching taints<br>
    Important: Tolerations do not guarantee scheduling; the scheduler still considers other constraints

   To add a taint on a node: